Princeton Area Alumni Association

 Immigrant Muslim women are now often regarded as barriers to assimilation for their families and themselves.
 But Nimisha Barton’s research suggests that this owes more to a shift in environmental factors – namely the end to fears of depopulation and the rise of fears of global overpopulation – as well as postcolonial legacies stemming from French entanglements in Algeria.
 If researchers were to study the networks of community and systems of state assistance that continue to play an important role in the lives of immigrant women and families, they may well uncover a more supportive story than that which is traditionally told.

-Posted by lydia over 9 years ago.
+Posted by lydia about 10 years ago.

 More